pimbongaerts/radseq/README.md

+**[vcf_remap.py](vcf_remap.py)** - Remaps variants in VCF format to new CHROM and POS as obtained through the `mapping_get_bwa_matches.py` scripts.
+Positions are rough estimates because:
+(1) new position is simply an offset of the mapping position + 0-based position in locus (and e.g. do not take into account reference insertions), (2) one standard contig length is used to determine pos in reverse mapping reads (flag 16).

+	usage: vcf_remap.py [-h] vcf_file mapping_file locus_length

+	positional arguments:
+	  vcf_file      vcf input file
+	  mapping_file  file with mapping results
+	  locus_length  length of query loci

+	optional arguments:
+	  -h, --help    show this help message and exit

+Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf).

 **[vcf_remove_chrom.py](vcf_remove_chrom.py)** - Excludes those loci (/CHROMs) in `.vcf` that are listed in exclusion list.
 Also outputs a logfile with loci that were listed but not present in `.vcf`.